 Many of you are saying I should have taken the money and not pulled the sites down.
 At that point it wasn’t about the money.
 He thought he could simply buy his way out of it after pretending to be a solicitor and then trying the same thing on me.
 Him knowing I didn’t care about the money anymore must have driven him crazy, because money was all he cared about.

 He then knew he could do nothing to stop his business going down the pan and all he could do was watch it all fall apart around him.

-I’ll add dates as I go along, I started this blog post in late 2020 and as I’ve been in business for over a decade, so when an old story pops into my head I’ll add it.
+I’ll add dates as I go along, I started this blog post in late 2020 and as I’ve been in business for over 16 years in 2024, so when story pops into my head I’ll add it.

 Google and Facebook Ads ‘Consulation’ Needed December 2020

 I need someone highly experienced to check what is wrong with my Google and Facebook ads and tell me why my conversion rate is almost non existent.
 It is so low, need an experienced Digital Marketing Consultant with at least 5 years experience.
 I need a consulation and advice.